awslabs/mxboard/README.md

 ## Overview

-This project (MXBoard) provides Python APIs enabling visualizing MXNet data in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
+This project (MXBoard) provides Python APIs logging [MXNet](http://mxnet.incubator.apache.org/) data for visualization in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
-Please note that this library only provides the APIs for data logging.
-For visualization, users still need to install TensorBoard separately.

 ### How to install TensorBoard
 To launch TensorBoard for visualization, make sure you have the